Oops! Sorry!!

 Well, it's not easy.

-Emotions are a lot more complex than what I just described.
+Emotions are more complex than what I just described.

-Though there is one way that can help you handle them.
+Though there is one way that can make them easier to navigate.

-To understand what I mean, there are 3 ways you can be convinced of something:
+That is, there are 3 ways you can be convinced something is true.

 I. Logical evidence